VegaDeftwing/OpGuidesHugoSrc/content/Music/instruments.md

 which, okay, that's fair enough.
 But I think that has some issues.
 For one, not all devices that are played as instruments make sounds on their own.
 I have quite a few MIDI controllers sitting next to me, and while they send data about the notes I'm playing, they do not make sounds on their own- are they still instruments?

 So, for the purposes of these pages I'll consider an instrument to be defined not solely by sound, but by the interface.
 This may seem like an odd choice, but it is because technology has brought use to a point that it is often extraordinarily difficult to determine what interface is being used.
 I can play a guitar and hear a piano, I can play drums and hear a violin.
-The sounds, to some extent, have been decoupled from their physic forms.
+The sounds, to some extent, have been decoupled from their physical forms.

 *Obviously*, some interfaces are still better than others for making certain sounds.
 While I could detect each drum hit on a set of acoustic drums and map each to a different note on the piano, this will be far from a good way to play the piano, and may make playing chords impossible.
 Similarly, I could map drum sounds to each key on a keyboard (and this is often done) but it's rather awkward to play.

 In the first few chapters, <a href="/music/music-getting-started/">Getting Started</a> and <a href="/music/sound-sources/">Sound Sources</a>, synthesizers were explored rather deeply - so why do this before talking about the more familiar realm of acoustic instruments, like a big ol' hollow body guitar or a drum set with membrane you can hit and *feel*?

 Well, because assuming you know how all of the physics of those systems work *or* have really good samples of the instruments *or* you only need to fill the same role as the sound (like needing a bass-heavy sound, but not a bass guitar) it really doesn't matter if you have the physical instrument, so long as you have a good way to play the same sounds, that lends the same amount of expressiveness and control.

 ### Expressiveness and Control